-denseToSp Converts a dense matrix to a sparse matrix. denseToSpRE Converts a dense matrix to a sparse matrix, using a relative epsilon. packedToSp Creates a sparse matrix from a packed matrix of non-zero values and row and column indices. spCreate Creates a sparse matrix from vectors of non-zero values, row indices, and column indices.
+denseToSp Converts a dense matrix to a sparse matrix. denseToSpRE Converts a dense matrix to a sparse matrix, using a relative epsilon. packedToSp Creates a sparse matrix from a packed matrix of non-zero values and row and column indices. spBiconjGradSol Solves the system of linear equations Ax=b using the biconjugate gradient method. spConjGradSol Solves the system of linear equations Ax=b for symmetric matrices using the conjugate gradient method.

-spDenseSubmat Returns a dense submatrix of sparse matrix. spDiagRvMat Inserts submatrices along the diagonal of a sparse matrix. spEye Creates a sparse identity matrix. spGetNZE Returns the non-zero values in a sparse matrix, as well as their corresponding row and column indices. spNumNZE Returns the number of non-zero elements in a sparse matrix. sp0nes Generates a sparse matrix containing only ones and zeros spSubmat Returns a sparse submatrix of sparse matrix. spToDense Converts a sparse matrix to a dense matrix. spTrTDense Multiplies a sparse matrix transposed by a dense matrix. spTScalar Multiplies a sparse matrix by a scalar. spZeros Creates a sparse matrix containing no non-zero values.
+spCreate Creates a sparse matrix from vectors of non-zero values, row indices, and column indices. spDenseSubmat Returns a dense submatrix of sparse matrix. spDiagRvMat Inserts submatrices along the diagonal of a sparse matrix. spEigv Computes a specified number of eigenvalues and eigenvectors of a square, sparse matrix. spEye Creates a sparse identity matrix. spGetNZE Returns the non-zero values in a sparse matrix, as well as their corresponding row and column indices. spLDL Computes the LDL decomposition of a symmetric sparse matrix. spLU Computes the LU decomposition of a sparse matrix with partial pivoting. spNumNZE Returns the number of non-zero elements in a sparse matrix. sp0nes Generates a sparse matrix containing only ones and zeros spSubmat Returns a sparse submatrix of sparse matrix. spToDense Converts a sparse matrix to a dense matrix. spTrTDense Multiplies a sparse matrix transposed by a dense matrix. spTScalar Multiplies a sparse matrix by a scalar. spZeros Creates a sparse matrix containing no non-zero values.

-See COMMAND REFERENCE, Chapter 31, for detailed information on each command.
+See COMMAND REFERENCE, Chapter 33, for detailed information on each command.